-This is an update with the changes of the Missional Vital Signs (MVS) for the local church.
+Missional Vital Signs (MVS) for the local church were updated in 2016.
 It is important to remember that these numbers are only indicators of the behaviors that produce them.
 This tool is to discern the health of the church - what works, what does not, where should we make changes, and most importantly, how can we bring more disciples to Christ?
 The local church should be continuously aware of their MVS's so that they can tell when they should evaluate and make changes.
 Healthy churches are aware of their stats and can quickly tell what makes a difference.

 This information is gathered weekly and reported monthly through electronic means by the local church to the Data and Information Services at the Conference Office.
 The Office of Congregational Vitality helps to evaluate and share that information.
 Any questions or troubleshooting would begin with the district office administrative assistant.

 Reminder: If you have a change of volunteers or staff that have been the MVS reporter, simply contact your district office and they will make these changes on the church profile.